-By Lee Burgess • January 08, 2016•Law School, Other Law School Issues, Features, Advice on Passing the Bar Exam
+By Lee Burgess • January 08, 2016•Law School, Other Law School Issues, Features, Bar Exam

 The biggest question on every bar taker’s mind: how do I pass this exam?
 Whether they’re first-time examinees or repeat takers, the answer boils down to many of the same essentials.
 The central underpinnings of these is practice.
 In order to do well on the bar exam, you have to practice the tasks you’ll be doing on exam day!